mikix/deb2snap/README.md

 ### Setup

-- First, [install an up-to-date snappy system](https://developer.ubuntu.com/snappy/install) (on real hardware if you're going to be trying the Mir examples, otherwise a virtual machine is fine).
+- First, [install an up-to-date snappy system](https://developer.ubuntu.com/snappy/install).
+You can easily get the latest snappy image with the following command: `sudo ubuntu-device-flash core -o snappy.img`
 - Then make sure you have deb2snap on your own development machine: `bzr branch lp:deb2snap`.
 - And you'll probably want to connect to your snappy machine with `ssh`, especially if you're going to be running any Mir apps that will take over the screen.
 - Remember to run `export LC_ALL=C.UTF-8` in your `ssh` terminal.
 Ubuntu Snappy doesn't have all locales yet and ssh may have ported over your local locale setting.